 The founding of the UWC movement in 1962 was the culmination of Hahn’s thinking about education.
 While attending the 1958 NATO Staff Conference, he was inspired by the cooperation he witnessed between former adversaries from World War II.
 He thought that if we could educate young people from around the world together, we could prevent future conflicts.
 From this belief in the power of education to change the world, the UWC movement was born, with a mission to make education a force to unite people, nations and cultures for peace and a sustainable future.
 In 1962, the first UWC, Atlantic College, was opened in Wales.
 UWC South East Asia was opened in 1971 as the Singapore International School, and so the story of UWCSEA began.

 Kurt Hahn went on to found the Round Square organisation in 1967, while in the same period Atlantic College and the UWC movement worked with the International School of Geneva and the United Nations School in New York to develop the International Baccalaureate curriculum.
 UWCSEA was the first school in Asia to offer the IB Diploma, which was introduced as an alternative to A Levels in 1977 on the Dover Campus.
 In 2014, the East Campus welcomed its first cohort of IB Diploma students who graduated in 2016.
 Both campuses have also been active members of Round Square for over 10 years.

 Hahn died in Germany in 1974.
 The entry in Britain’s Dictionary of National Biography calls him “headmaster and citizen of humanity.”

 There is no doubt that Hahn had an enormous impact on the world of education.

-The world is a very different place since Hahn founded the UWC movement over 50 years ago.
+The world is a very different place since Hahn founded the UWC movement in 1962.
 But his educational philosophy, with a focus on academic achievement, leadership, experiential learning and service to others has remained, and will continue to provide our students with a unique learning experience for many more years to come.